 The female Bee-like Tachinid Fly lays a couple of fertilized eggs on or near a moth caterpillar.

-The caterpillar of these types of flies in Pennsylvania may accidentally devour the eggs while chewing on the leaf where the eggs were found.
-A caterpillar’s larva will eat on its internal organs until it dies.
+The caterpillar of these flies in Pennsylvania may accidentally devour the eggs while chewing on the leaf where they were found.
+A caterpillar’s larva will eat its internal organs until it dies.

 The fly larva will then fall to the earth and dig a tunnel, where it will pupate and develop into a flying adult.